What is the All About Me plan

 The All About Me plan is a living tool for developing, sharing and reviewing a support plan to meet the needs identified in the Tuituia assessment and describes how each need will be met.
 It involves collective decision-making that identifies who will be responsible for meeting the needs of tamariki and rangatahi who are in care and involved with both youth justice and care and protection.

-The All About Me plan must reflect the objectives and goals for tamariki agreed in the family group conference or court plan.
+The All About Me plan must reflect the objectives and goals for tamariki and rangatahi agreed in the family group conference or court plan.
 The All About Me plan supports those goals and objectives and provides the details of how we will achieve these goals and objectives in a more detailed way.
-It also allows us to focus on all aspects of wellbeing, healing and maintaining connections at all times with tamariki, family/whānau and everyone important to them.
+It also allows us to focus on all aspects of wellbeing, healing and maintaining connections at all times with tamariki and rangatahi, and their family/whānau and everyone important to them.

 While the family group conference and court plan are set at moments in time, the All About Me plan allows us to be actively responsive to the changing needs of tamariki within the court or family group conference review periods.